History of African Americans in Kentucky: Civil Rights movement (1950-1996)

 Starting from the Day Law in 1950, some universities started admitting Blacks.
 These include Kentucky State College, Berea College, University of Louisville, and Bellarmine University.
 Also in 1950, as a result of Hardinsburg hospital refusing emergency care to three black men, a black man died in the waiting-room floor.
 This led to a new law prohibiting the hospital license of anyone who denies emergency health care.

 In 1954, the Brown v.
 Board of Education of Topeka required segregation of schools to stop.
-The University of Kentucky finally admitted black students.
+The University of Kentucky finally admitted black students being one of the earlier Southern states to desegregate.
 There was also open admittance at Russellville, Prestonsburg, Owensboro, Waynes County, and Lexington public schools.
 In 1955, segregation of housing in Louisville was banned because of a suit by the NAACP.
 Louisville schools began integrating in 1956.
 However, a mob at Sturgis High School against eight black students lead governor Chandler to send the state police and National Guard to protect them from violence.
 Another stride was taken in 1957 when the Kentucky High School Athletic Association allowed participation of black schools in its state tournaments.

 In 1960, a voter registration campaign to replace city officials was hosted in Louisville, followed by a rally and a speech featuring Dr. Martin Luther King Jr. There were demonstrations at local businesses by the Congress on Racial Equality.
 Discrimination in state employment was banned by the Kentucky Commission on Human Rights.
 In 1961, a boycott called "Nothing New for Easter" was organized to stop segregation of Louisville's local businesses.
 Other local commissions were created to promote equality in public accommodations and teacher employment.
 In 1963, Governor Bert Combs even issued the Fair Service Executive Order to increase public accommodations before it got suspended.

 Also in 1963, Harry M. Sykes and Luska Twyman of Lexington and Glasgow became the first African American city council members.
 Later on, Twyman became the mayor of Glasgow in 1969.
 The Kentucky Real Estate Commission banned the use of scare tactics to force Blacks out of integrated neighborhoods.
 This helped form the West End Community Council, which urged peaceful integration of Louisville neighborhoods.